 2. Personality traits

-Personality and values are often secondary to appearance but tend to become much more important when narrowing the donors down to find your ideal one.
+Personality and values are often considered secondary to appearance by some, but others place more emphasis on these when they don’t have to match the donor to a partner’s physical characteristics.
+Personality also tends to become much more important when narrowing the donors down to find your ideal one.

-You will get a good insight into each donor’s personality through the detailed personal pen pictures our sperm donors complete.
-You can learn about their motivations for donating, what type of person they are and their outlook on life, career, hobbies and interests.
+You will get a good insight into each donor’s personality through the detailed personal pen pictures our sperm donors write.
+You can also learn about their motivations for donating, what type of person they are and their outlook on life, career, hobbies and interests from the full donor profile.

 3. Health history

 The health and genetic background of your donor can also be an important consideration.
-By having treatment with us, you have the reassurance that your sperm donor has undergone a thorough medical review, which includes assessment for any conditions that may have a genetic link.
+By having treatment with us, you have the reassurance that your sperm donor has undergone a thorough medical review, which includes assessment for some of the more serious conditions that may have a genetic link.
 We examine family medical history as far back as grandparents.

-Your sperm donor has also been screened in accordance with strict UK regulations, that includes screening for some genetic conditions.
+Your sperm donor has also been screened in accordance with strict UK regulations, that includes screening for STIs and some genetic conditions, including:

 Making the final donor choice